okta/okta-angular/README.md

 ]
 ```

-You can use `canLoad` to achieve lazy loading for not immediately necessary modules to keep the initial bundle size smaller.
+You can use `canLoad` to achieve lazy loading for modules that are not immediately necessary to keep the initial bundle size smaller.

 ```typescript
 // myApp.module.ts